Loer Lab People Teaching Research Protocols Images Links Contact

 Amanda Skinner, '16, is an aspiring bioinformatician who joined the lab in Spring 2016 before graduation and worked to reanalyze published microarray datasets by various clustering methods to see what genes are regulated similarly to biopterin synthesis & regeneration genes (such as cat-4, ptps-1, qdpr-1 & pcbd-1).

 Max Ofoma, '15 was a business major and pre-med who worked in the lab for over a year, characterizing the hypersensitivity of biopterin synthesis and agmo-1 gene mutants, and is acknowledged for his contributions to our 2015 Genetics paper.
-He is currently a medical student at the School of Medicine, Indiana University.

-Current and Prior Collaborators
+Current and Past Collaborators

 Andrew Chisholm, Division of Biological Sciences, UC San Diego.
 One interest of the Chisholm Lab is epithelial wound healing, which they study in the skin of C. elegans; we have worked with them in characterizing the expression patterns of biopterin synthetic enzyme and the AGMO genes in C. elegans.